Scripps Mercy Transitional Year Residency Program

 Welcome to Scripps Mercy Hospital San Diego Transitional Year Program web page, which includes a Transitional Year Track, a Transitional-Anesthesia Track and a Transitional-Ophthalmology Track.
 I am thrilled to have this opportunity to share some amazing insights into our program.
 Transitional Year residency training is an exciting and very important juncture in your medical career, and finding a program that is a great fit for you will hopefully translate to an educational experience that reinvigorates your excitement for your chosen field.

 Scripps Mercy Hospital has been serving the community for more than 130 years — longer than any other hospital in San Diego — and is known as the “hospital with heart.”
-We have won numerous national awards for both quality of care (e.g., America’s 100 Best Hospitals by Health Grades) and employee satisfaction (e.g., Top 50 Employers in the National Great Place to Work Survey).
+We have won numerous national awards for both quality of care (e.g., America’s 100 Best Hospitals by Health Grades) and employee satisfaction (e.g., One of the Top Employers in Forbes’ “100 Best Companies” list).

 Licensed for 750 beds, Scripps Mercy Hospital provides both primary and tertiary care to a highly diverse patient population.
 Our central location within San Diego and proximity to the United States-Mexico border allows us to serve a community with a broad range of backgrounds, lifestyles and health care needs.
 Our hospital serves as a Level 1 Trauma Center, a Primary Stroke Center with neuro-intervention capacity, a STEMI center, a new state-of-the-art cancer center (Prebys Cancer Center), and has one of the busiest emergency rooms in San Diego and a highly rated ICU with 24-hour intensivist support.